 Key West Boat Trips offer tourists an entirely different way to experience the ocean.
 Imagine being immersed in the ocean, sitting atop extraordinarily soft sand, soaked in the oceanic water, taking it all in.
 No swimming, no holding of breaths, just sitting on the sand and enjoying the popular sand and surf.
 Better yet, imagine intimate sandbar parties, lunches, and dinners.

-If that sounds like heaven, here are the top 5 sandbars in Key West to explore by boat:
+If that sounds like heaven, here are the top 5 sandbars to explore by boat:

 Sandbar: Boca Grande